PayString/paystring-documentation/docs/best-practices.md

 ### Cache-Control

-Because the PayID server deals with payment addresses, you want to ensure that payment addresses don't get cached.
+Because the PayString server deals with payment addresses, you want to ensure that payment addresses don't get cached.
 That way, the payment address is always up to date, and money won't be set to the incorrect address.

-The PayID reference implementation server already sets this header, but if you are rolling your own implementation or using a reverse proxy like nginx, you should ensure this header is set or passed through.
+The PayString reference implementation server already sets this header, but if you are rolling your own implementation or using a reverse proxy like nginx, you should ensure this header is set or passed through.

 ```http
 Cache-Control: no-store